thomasebsmith/advent-of-code/README.md

 This repository contains Thomas Smith's solutions to [Advent of Code](https://adventofcode.com/).

-Solutions are available for 2022 and later.
+Solutions are currently only available for 2022.

 ## Copyright
-The solutions are copyright © 2022-2023 Thomas Smith.
+All solutions are copyright © 2022-2023 Thomas Smith.

 ## License
 The solutions are written in Rust and are available under the MIT License.
 See